 During the admissibility procedure, the legal advisers (who are contracted by the Ministry of Interior) act as legal representatives of the unaccompanied asylum-seeking child.
 Legal advisers were either from Verein Menschenrechte Österreich or from ARGE Rechtsberatung up until 2020.
 The BBU GmbH has taken over the responsibility of legal representation of unaccompanied children in January 2021.
 According to the Human Rights Board (Menschenrechtsbeirat), the fact that these legal advisers are only responsible for the asylum procedure and do not have full custody of the child is problematic.
 Furthermore, legal advisers are not required to have special expertise on children.
 The problem is still lacking a solution and has become a part of public debate throughout 2020.
 An answer to a parliamentary request showed that more than 50% of unaccompanied minors disappear after lodging an asylum application.
 The Federal Youth Association (Bundesjugendvertretung) criticised the fact that no one has full custody over the children during the admissibility procedure and called for a solution that would foresee that full custody is assigned to a legal representative from the first day of the asylum procedure.

-With the take over of the BBU GmbH in charge of providing legal counselling since January 2021 (see Legal assistance), no major changes concerning guardianship of unaccompanied minors have occurred.
+With the takeover of the BBU GmbH in charge of providing legal counselling since January 2021 (see Regular procedure: Legal assistance), no major changes concerning guardianship of unaccompanied minors have occurred.
 There is still no general appointed guardian in the admissibility procedure.
 The BBU GmbH is only responsible for legal representation in asylum procedures, all other areas of best interest of the child are not covered.
 The improvement of the protection and legal status of refugee children is set as an objective in the 2020-2024 coalition programme.
 Measures securing a swift access to childcare for unaccompanied minor refugees is foreseen and the child’s welfare is meant to be taken into consideration during the asylum procedure.
 NGOs, and UNHCR, IOM and UNICEF have urged the government to take measures without delay to implement a better protection.
 In 2022, the government has not yet presented a draft for a possible new guardianship law even though the pressure has increased following the report of the Kindeswohlkommission, an independent commission appointed by the Ministry of Justice following deportations of children in January.
 The opposition parties have brought forward a parliamentary motion urging the federal government to further improve the protection and legal status of child refugees and to pay special attention to the best interests of the child.
 The situation of unaccompanied minors got worse during the reception crisis in fall 2022: As the provinces failed to take over asylum seekers from the federal reception centres the centres’ capacity reached its limits.
 This resulted in up to 1,000 UAM having to stay in inadequate reception centres for months.

 In one case in 2017 concerning an asylum seeker who had repeatedly missed age assessment appointments and for whom custody had been transferred by the court to the Child and Youth Service (Kinder- und Jugendhilfe), the BFA had conducted a Dublin interview without the child’s legal representative being present and rejected his asylum application, mentioning that he had seriously breached his obligation to cooperate.
 The BVwG had demanded an original power of attorney and stated that the submitted copy of power of attorney was insufficient.
 The VwGH found that it was not necessary for the Child and Youth Service to bring forward the original power of attorney, since the formal requirements had been satisfied.